-- A DIY Rainwater Tank Tune-Up which involves Hunter Water preparing and regularly promoting a DIY tank inspection and maintenance regime with customers engaging a qualified plumber or electrician to diagnose or repair more complex issues.
-We already provide guidance on our website (https://www.hunterwater.com.au/home-andbusiness/information-for-homes/how-to-love-water/rainwater-tanks) however additional investment in this initiative is only economically efficient when the water storage level is less than 50%. - 2.
-A Rainwater Tank Repair Assistance Rebate where customers are able to claim a portion of the costs associated with engaging a suitably qualified tradesperson to carry out maintenance or repairs on their rainwater tank system was also assessed as being economically efficient when the water storage level is less than 50%. - 3.
-An expanded Rainwater Tank Repair Assistance & Retrofit Rebate which provides financial assistance for repairs and the retrofitting of a rainwater tank system in established homes was found to be economically efficient only when the water storage level is less than 40%.
+- 2. A Rainwater Tank Repair Assistance Rebate where customers are able to claim a portion of the costs associated with engaging a suitably qualified tradesperson to carry out maintenance or repairs on their rainwater tank system was also assessed as being economically efficient when the water storage level is less than 50%. - 3.
+An expanded Rainwater Tank Repair Assistance & Retrofit Rebate which provides financial assistance for repairs and the retrofitting of a rainwater tank system in established homes was found to be economically efficient only when the water storage level is less than 50%.